Standard Operating Procedures

 • Adhere to the same preflight procedures without deviation, regardless of time pressures or adverse conditions such as cold temperatures.

-• Maintain a personalized checklist that ensures maintenance records, aircraft squawks, weather conditions, NOTAMs, and operational-specific items are reviewed before each flight.
+• Maintain a personalized checklist to ensure that maintenance records, aircraft squawks, weather conditions, NOTAMs, and operational-specific items are reviewed before each flight.

 • Do not adjust personal minimums within 24 hours of a planned flight to ensure objective decision-making.